Code-Institute-Submissions/leadership-goals/README.md

 ### 2.3 Programme Page
 The purpose of the Programme page is to give users a greater understanding of the Leadership Goals programme.
 Below the hero image, I have included a programme schedule on the left column inspired by The Code Institute's resume project.
 The other two columns include three rows that give an outline and further information on the three stages of the programme that are styled with the projexts colour scheme and include icons from Fontawesome.

 The Course Fees section of the Programme page gives a brief outline of the course's fee schedule using a Bootstrap Progress Bar that is seperated into three sections.
-Individual course fees are not provided here but users are encouraged to contact the company using a button in this section that links to the contact form.
+Individual course fees are not provided here but users are encouraged to download a copy of the course information using a link provided at the bottom of this section.

 ### 2.4 Contact Page
 The Contact page provides users with a contact form below the hero images that encourages contact with the Leadership Goals Company to find our more information about the programme.